NateEag/how-i-code/content/dates-and-times.rst

 Precision applies to dates, too.
 Do not use dates to store years, or years and months, since the extra fields will become broken clocks.

-That may seem like strange advice, but many systems assume an exact date is always available, which is not always the case.
-That possibility is especially significant in historical research, where having only fragments of incomplete records can make even pinning down a year difficult.
+That may seem like strange advice, but exact dates are not always available.
+That is especially true in historical research, where having only fragments of incomplete records can make even pinning down a year difficult.

 Some programs need to know how much time passes between events but are not concerned with event datetime.
 Audio synthesis programs use elapsed time to